lockss/lockss-rtd-portal/docs/migration/configuring2.rst

       .. tab-item:: Same-Host Migration
          :sync: samehost

-         If you are doing a **same-host migration**, go to the URL :samp:`http://{<lockss.myuniversity.edu>}:24621/DaemonStatus` in a browser, where :samp:`{<lockss.myuniversity.edu>}` represents the host name of your LOCKSS host [#fn-same-host]_.
+         If you are doing a :ref:`Same-Host Migration`, go to the URL :samp:`http://{<lockss2host>}:24602/DaemonStatus`, where :samp:`{<lockss2host>}` represents the host name of your LOCKSS 2.x host [#fn-same-host]_ (for example ``lockss2.myuniversity.edu``).
 Log in using the Web user interface username and password you specified during the configuration process.
 If the red warning "This LOCKSS box is still starting" is shown, wait a moment and hit refresh until it is gone and you can log in.
 Your LOCKSS 2.x system is now ready for the next phase.

 ----

-.. only:: html

 .. rubric:: Footnotes

 .. [#fn-same-host]